Testosterone and Menopause : What Women Need to Know

 Do I need a blood test?

-Types of testosterone replacement for menopause:
+Types of testosterone used in menopause

 In August 2025, Androfeme, a testosterone cream, formulated specifically for women, was approved by the UK regulator, the Medicines and Healthcare products Regulator (MHRA).

 Until now, Androfeme has only been available through private clinics, under a special import licence.
 This approval means a UK-licensed version is expected to be available in 2026.
 NHS availability will depend on a future NICE appraisal, so for now women can still access AndroFeme privately with a prescription.
-AndroFeme must not be used by anyone with an almond allergy.

-How do I use Testosterone Cream or Gel ?
+How do I use testosterone cream or gel ?

-1. Apply to clean, dry skin on the upper outer thigh, buttock, lower tummy or inner forearm.
+• Apply to clean, dry skin on the upper outer thigh, buttock, lower tummy or inner forearm.

-2. Rotate application sites regularly to minimise hair growth.
+• Rotate application sites regularly to minimise hair growth.

-4. Allow 30 seconds to dry before dressing
+• Allow 30 seconds to dry before dressing

-5. Wait 30 minutes before bathing, or applying other creams
+• Wait 30 minutes before bathing, or applying other creams

-6. Apply at the same time each day for best results.
+• Apply at the same time each day for best results.

 Response to testosterone treatments differs in each person.